 SUSE Linux Enterprise Server 12

-This 'soft lockup' can happen if the kernel is busy, working on a huge amount of objects which need to be scanned, freed or allocated respectively.
+This 'soft lockup' can happen if the kernel is busy, working on a huge amount of objects which need to be scanned, freed, or allocated, respectively.

-The stack traces of those tasks can give a first idea what the tasks were doing.
+The stack traces of those tasks can give a first idea about what the tasks were doing.
 However, to be able to examine the cause behind the messages, a kernel dump would be needed.

-The watchdog daemon will send an non maskable interrupt (NMI) to all CPUs in the system who in turn print the stack traces of their currently running tasks.
+The watchdog daemon will send an non-maskable interrupt (NMI) to all CPUs in the system who, in turn, print the stack traces of their currently running tasks.

 This Support Knowledgebase provides a valuable tool for NetIQ/Novell/SUSE customers and parties interested in our products and solutions to acquire information, ideas and learn from one another.
 Materials are provided for informational, personal or non-commercial use within your organization and are presented "AS IS" WITHOUT WARRANTY OF ANY KIND.

 - Modified Date:03-OCT-19

 - SUSESUSE Linux Enterprise DesktopSUSE Linux Enterprise Server